Although Miles4Hips was initially born out of the experience of a running race, the concept of Miles4Hips goes far beyond running

-Everyone I know who has been affected by hip dysplasia puts on many miles for their hips.
-There are miles put on in cars, trains, planes, and buses – sometimes hours or days of travel- for consults and surgeries.
-There are miles logged by parents and spouses and friends driving loved ones to physical therapy and medical appointments.
-There are miles logged on strollers and crutches and walkers and wheelchairs.
-There are recovery miles logged in the pool and on the treadmill and on bikes.
+Everyone who has been affected by hip dysplasia has put on many miles for their hips.
+There are miles in cars, trains, planes, and buses – sometimes hours or days of travel for consults and surgeries.
+There are miles logged by parents, spouses, and friends driving loved ones to physical therapy and medical appointments.
+There are miles logged in strollers and crutches and walkers and wheelchairs.
+There are recovery miles logged in the pool and on treadmills and bikes.
 Some miles are practical, some are dreaded, some are painful, some are expensive, and some are positively liberating.

 What are your Miles 4 Hips?